rbenv/rbenv/README.md

    Note that this also installs `ruby-build`, so you'll be ready to install other Ruby versions out of the box.

+2. Initialize rbenv.

+    ~~~ sh
+    $ rbenv init
+    ~~~

-2. Run `rbenv init` and follow the instructions to set up rbenv integration with your shell.
+   Follow the instructions to set up rbenv integration with your shell.
 This is the step that will make running `ruby` "see" the Ruby version that you choose with rbenv.

 3. Close your Terminal window and open a new one so your changes take effect.